 1. Identify data and record data activities

 Your first step to GDPR compliance is identifying the type of personal data you hold, document it, and keeping an accurate catalog of the data.
 Initial cataloging helps you determine sensitive data under your control, where such data is stored, its source, what processing you are doing on it, and who has access to it.
 In line with Article 30 of the General Data Protection Regulation, we strongly advise that you keep a record of data processing activities which must be made available to authorities upon request.
-This record of processing activities must detail data categories, group of data subjects, the purpose of processing data, and recipients of processed data.
+This record of processing activities must detail data categories, groups of data subjects, the purpose of processing data, and recipients of processed data.
 Not keeping records of processing activities could cost up to 10 million euros in a fine or 2% of your business’s annual turnover.

 2. Simplify consent procedure